We all know that British English is different from American

 Must

-must teach this one English.
+You must give me a job.
+You must give me that wallet.
+You must teach this one English.
 You must put on a jersey.
-You must give me 5
+You must give me 5 rand.

 Various nouns